 - Tell them what you CAN do for them.

-For some sample statements of each step of the process, and information on collecting from different generations, download the overcoming objections guide:
+For some sample statements of each step of the process, information on collecting from different generations, and an overview of consumer personality types and emotions, download the overcoming objections guide: